 |Product Page Read Review|

 Nordic Track are famous for their high-quality, top-end machines.
-This super stylish 20km / hr treadmill is an excellent example of their products!
+This super stylish 22km / hr commerical treadmill is an excellent example - a beautifully put together machine!

 Treadmill Prices – Budget, Mid-Range and Upper Price Range Treadmills – What to Expect and My Picks